BEST PRACTICES

 Number vs Line/ Bar Chart

-A Number Block is designed to display simple data.
-This Visualization Type is compact, clear and precise.
+A Number Block is designed to display an aggregate for the selected data range.
+On the other hand Line/Bar Charts shows series of data for the selected date range.
+The Number visualization is compact, clear and precise.
 Line/ Bar Charts are better used to highlight growth over time or patterns in your data.

 You should aim to have at least one Number block and at least one Line/ Bar Chart per Databoard to allow for both basic and advanced analysis.